mattiagreiche/logistic-regression-from-scratch/README.md

 # Logistic Regression From Scratch

 This project implements a batch logistic regression model from scratch using only NumPy.
-The model is trained and tested on the breast cancer dataset from Scikit-learn.

 ## Folder Structure